armoniacore/armonia-vite/docs/docs/ssr.md

       async render({ req, res, template, manifest, ssr }) { // ssr is what you have exported const app = await ssr.render(req, template, manifest)

-        // no return, the plugin will assume you have handle the rendering pipeToNodeWritable(app, {}, res)
+        // no return, Armonia will assume you have handle the rendering pipeToNodeWritable(app, {}, res)
       },
       // or
       render({ req, res, template, manifest, ssr }) {
         const html = ssr.customRenderFunction(req, res, template, manifest)

-        // the plugin will serve this exact string as text/html return html
+        // Armonia will serve this exact string as text/html return html
       }
     }